joeberkovitz/qgis-nautical/index.md

 layout.
 Your first step is to make it show the same area as the main map.

 Begin by clicking the map to select it, and then open the **Item Properties** tab in the panel on the right (circled in the figure below).
+(The first time you select the map, you may not have an Item Properties tab -- if so, then right-click the map and select *Item Properties...* from the popup menu.)
 Your layout window should now look something like this:

 ![Layout](guide/images/Layout.png)